-Whether it’s time to pack up and leave for good, or you’re just moving house over summer here’s a few handy tips for moving out.
+Whether it’s time to pack up and leave for good, or you’re just moving house over summer, here’s a few handy tips and tricks to help your move go as smoothly as possible.

 Getting your deposit back

-Make sure you leave everything in tip top condition so that you get your deposit back:
+Then, make sure you leave everything in good condition so that you get your deposit back, top tips include:

-- Check your inventory and take any necessary photos.
+- Check your inventory and take any necessary photos to reflect any issues

 - Clean and tidy the property or you may be billed for the cleaning

-- Check out Manchester Student Homes guide to getting your deposit back and remember you can contact them if you need any help and advice about your end of tenancy arrangements and how getting your deposit back should work.
+- Remember Manchester Student Homes are on hand if you need any help and advice about your end of tenancy arrangements and how getting your deposit back works

 Tell everyone you’re moving

 We don’t mean everyone, but there are lots of people you need to tell before you move on.
-You will need to contact all of your utility suppliers, bank, doctors etc. to let them know you are moving, use this who-to-inform checklist to make sure you’ve got everything covered.
+You will need to contact all of your utility suppliers, bank and doctors to let them know you are moving, use this who-to-inform checklist to make sure you’ve got everything covered.

 Have you arranged for anyone to help you move?
-If you’ve got lots of stuff, try and get together with housemates to help one another move items.
+If you’ve got lots of stuff, try and get together with housemates to help each other move items.

 You also need to think ahead to exactly when you’re going to leave.
 Think about how much food and other groceries you’ll need between now and then, and shop lightly to avoid waste.